-South Africa already has a strong market for the manufacturing of internal combustion engine (ICE) vehicles.
+SA already has a strong market for the manufacturing of internal combustion engine (ICE) vehicles.
 The automotive sector is a key player in the country's economic landscape.
 Total revenue from this sector was more than R500 billion (\$35.6 billion) in 2017, with the industry employing ~900 000 workers.
-SA is considered as a second-tier market producing over 600 000 ICE vehicles in 2018, predominantly for the export market.
+SA is considered as a second-tier market, having produced more than 600 000 ICE vehicles in 2018, predominantly for the export market.

-For South Africa, a thriving EV market supported by local manufacturing holds the promise of economic growth and job creation.
+For SA, a thriving EV market supported by local manufacturing holds the promise of economic growth and job creation.
 It will also counteract the inevitable decline in demand for ICE vehicles globally.